 } ?>

-Banks in Hangzhou hiked the mortgage rates for first homes twice to 3.1 percent from 2.9 percent in the past two months, Yicai learned from real estate agents.
-Similar increases were also made by lenders in other cities.
+Banks in Hangzhou, the capital of Zhejiang province, hiked mortgage rates on first homes twice in the past two months to 3.1 percent from 2.9 percent, according to real estate agents.
+Similar increases were also made by lenders in cities such as Nanjing and Wuhan.

-Some 7,475 new home sale contracts were signed last month as of Nov.
-28, up 133 percent from October, according to data from the Leyoujia Research Center.
-The average transaction price for new apartments in the city was CNY49,000 (USD6,745) per square meter in November, up 2.1 percent from the previous month.
+Sales in the southern tech hub reached 7,475 last month as of Nov.
+28, up 133 percent from October, according to the Leyoujia Research Center.
+The average price achieved was CNY49,000 (USD6,745) per square meter, a 2.1 percent monthly increase.

 Editor: Futura Costaglione